 In both this new case in Washington state, as well as the Golden State Killer, these men had never been caught, and therefore their DNA was not part of these national databases.
 The only way DNA could be useful is when it was compared to the general population, or in this case, a bunch of genetic genealogists who had uploaded their DNA results to the open-source GEDmatch.

 Many ethical and moral issues come up as different kinds of uses for our DNA are found, and employed, and even commercialized.
 These are conversations we need to have as a community, and certainly that you need to consider personally.
 But like most technology, there are good sides and bad sides to advancements.

 One of the best upsides I can see out of this, is the feat of technology that took a small amount of DNA found at a crime scene 40 years ago, and turned it into a DNA profile that can be useful in genetic genealogy databases.
 For years I have disappointed many genetic genealogists who have letters and stamps and hats from their loved ones who have passed on, and they want a way to obtain their DNA.
 Well, now we have evidence that it can be done.
 You can take some genetic material (licked stamps or envelopes, hair with a root, razors, teeth), and use it to create a viable profile that can be used to search genetic genealogy databases!
 In fact, Living DNA is currently openly accepting these kinds of samples, albeit at a hefty price tag, starting at $1000 or so per sample.

-Now, whether or not the DNA from that stamp, or that stray piece of hair in the hat will be able to produce enough DNA to provide a complete enough DNA profile, still remains to be seen.
-But I would watch companies like Parabon, and Living DNA, closely as they work to develp robust laboratory techniques that will provide answers for all of the genealogists whose parents and grandparents didn’t ever have a chance to spit to record their family history.
+Now, whether or not the DNA from that stamp (or that stray piece of hair in the hat) will be able to produce enough DNA to provide a complete enough DNA profile, still remains to be seen.
+But I would closely watch companies like Parabon and Living DNA as they work to develop robust laboratory techniques that will provide answers for all of the genealogists whose parents and grandparents didn’t ever have a chance to spit to record their family history.